Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which Azure Active Directory (Azure AD) feature can you use to evaluate group membership and automatically remove users that no longer require membership in a group?
+### Which Microsoft Entra ID feature can you use to evaluate group membership and automatically remove users that no longer require membership in a group?

 - [x] Access reviews.
 - [ ] Managed identities.
 - [ ] Conditional access policies.
-- [ ] Azure AD Identity Protection.
+- [ ] Microsoft Entra ID Protection.

 **[⬆ Back to Top](#table-of-contents)**